Watch our Video

 Companies wholly owned by a single charity or by 2 or more charities, or partly owned, can claim Gift Aid donations, but special rules apply.

-HMRC Gift Aid Rules for Charities
+HMRC Gift Aid Guidance

 And Gift Aid Is Just One Of Many HMRC Charitable Tax Reliefs